yashkinSun/data-collection-platform/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU Affero General Public License v3.0** (AGPL-3.0).

+### What does this mean?

+- ✅ You can use, modify, and distribute this software
+- ✅ You can use it commercially
+- ⚠️ If you modify and distribute it, you must open-source your changes
+- ⚠️ If you run it as a web service, you must provide source code to users

+Full License text is available [here](https://www.gnu.org/licenses/agpl-3.0.html)

+### Commercial License

+If you want to use this software in a closed-source product or service, please contact us for a commercial license: your-email@example.com

 ## 🙏 Acknowledgments